 Conventional commercial real estate financing is governed by stringent regulations.
 Between heavy demand for financing in the growing US commercial real estate market and tougher regulations, conventional financing institutions are under pressure.
 The following disadvantages are the consequence of these factors.

-- The conventional commercial real estate financing has to conform to the High Volatility Commercial Real Estate (HVCRE) regulations.
-This is why the qualification criteria for conventional commercial real estate financing is particularly stringent.
+- Conventional commercial real estate financing has to conform to the High Volatility Commercial Real Estate (HVCRE) regulations.
+This is why the qualification criteria for conventional commercial real estate financing are particularly stringent.
 As a result, only larger players with heavy-duty balance sheets and long-standing track records in the market are able to get approval.

 - Conventional commercial real estate lenders give preference to bigger players and don’t entertain newer entrants as frequently.

 - The approval process for conventional financing is time-consuming and the requisite documentation is stringent.